b2nson/b2nson/README.md

 deadlift: 415

 working on... 💭
-- modded my 5 yr old rk61 keyboard
+- new website
 - upgrading my pc
-- building a weight scale to calculate macros and calories
+- discord bot? 😕

 more things to come from me plz follow 😁